Archive for October, 2006

 Monday, October 30th, 2006

 I have some homework that’s due by midnight tonight.
 One would think that since this homework has a deadline so near and since I know it will take me about two hours worth of work to get it done that I would have picked it up first thing, right?
 Well, I am really good at finding things to do when there is a task I don’t want to work on.
 I filled out the rebate form for a product that was recently delivered and got it ready to go.
 I listened to a podcast while I looked up some information for another assignment that’s due in a couple of weeks that I haven’t started yet.
 I had some candy and I drank some water.
-I looked into the newest version of Wordpress and the steps needed to upgrade.
+I looked into the newest version of WordPress and the steps needed to upgrade.
 I noticed that there was a new version of Freevo just released and that got me thinking about DirectFB and df_xine.
 I looked and saw that DirectFB just released 1.0-rc2 and I downloaded that and started it compiling.
 I wrote a post for PayPerPost, and I decided to blog about how I’m procrastinating too much.

 It’s time to start getting stuff done.
 I still haven’t decided exactly how I am going to implement it, whether I go paper or digital.
 Expect progress reports to come.